Cute Succulent And Plant Doodles For Your Bullet Journal

 I found this page and had to include it in this lineup.

-Green of succulents fits so well with kraft paper.
+The green of succulents fits so well with kraft paper.

 Have you ever done a succulent theme in your Bullet Journal?
 Or maybe planning?